Technigo/project-todos-context-vite/instructions.md

+# TO DO
+-fixed height of todo-list and completed-list

 # Instructions
 In this week's project, it's time to flex your muscles and build an application that pulls together all the parts of the Context API by building a todo app.